-- 1) Notwithstanding anything contained in this draft Industry Guideline: - a) Communications Alliance disclaims responsibility (including where Communications Alliance or any of its officers, employees, agents or contractors has been negligent) for any direct or indirect loss, damage, claim, or liability any person may incur as a result of any: - i) reliance on or compliance with this draft Industry Guideline; - ii) inaccuracy or inappropriateness of this draft Industry Guideline; or - iii) inconsistency of this draft Industry Guideline with any law; and - b) Communications Alliance disclaims responsibility (including where Communications Alliance or any of its officers, employees, agents or contractors has been negligent) for ensuring compliance by any person with this draft Industry Guideline. - 2) The above disclaimers will not apply to the extent they are inconsistent with any relevant legislation.
+- 1) Notwithstanding anything contained in this Industry Guideline: - a) Communications Alliance disclaims responsibility (including where Communications Alliance or any of its officers, employees, agents or contractors has been negligent) for any direct or indirect loss, damage, claim, or liability any person may incur as a result of any: - i) reliance on or compliance with this Industry Guideline; - inaccuracy or inappropriateness of this Industry Guideline; or - iii) inconsistency of this Industry Guideline with any law; and - b) Communications Alliance disclaims responsibility (including where Communications Alliance or any of its officers, employees, agents or contractors has been negligent) for ensuring compliance by any person with this Industry Guideline. - 2) The above disclaimers will not apply to the extent they are inconsistent with any relevant legislation.